MathWebSearch/frontend/README.md

 # MathWebSearch frontend
 [![Build Status](https://travis-ci.org/MathWebSearch/frontend.svg?branch=master)](https://travis-ci.org/MathWebSearch/frontend)

-A frontend for the MWS search engine using create-react-app and Typescript
+A frontend for the MWS search engine using NextJS and TypeScript

 ## Configuring
 The configuring is done with various environment variables: